HyperDreamBooth: HyperNetworks for Fast Personalization of Text-to-Image Models: Related Work

 \section{Related Work}

-\paragraph{Text-to-Image Models} Several recent models such as Imagen~\cite{saharia2022photorealistic}, DALL-E2~\cite{ramesh2022hierarchical}, Stable Diffusion (SD)~\cite{rombach2022high}, Muse~\cite{chang2023muse}, Parti~\cite{yu2022scaling} etc. demonstrate excellent image generation capabilities given a text prompt.
-Some Text-to-Image (T2I) models such as Stable Diffusion and Muse also allows conditioning the generation with a given image via an encoder network.
+\paragraph{Text-to-Image Models} Several recent models such as Imagen~\cite{saharia2022photorealistic}, DALL-E2~\cite{ramesh2022hierarchical}, Stable Diffusion (SD)~\cite{rombach2022high}, Muse~\cite{chang2023muse}, Parti~\cite{yu2022scaling}, etc., demonstrate excellent image generation capabilities given a text prompt.
+Some Text-to-Image (T2I) models like SD and Muse also allow conditioning the generation with a given image via an encoder network.
 Techniques such as ControlNet~\cite{zhang2023adding} propose ways to incorporate new input conditioning such as depth.
-Test text and image based conditioning in these models do not capture sufficient subject details.
-Given the relatively small size of SD, for the ease of experimentation, we demonstrate our HyperDreamBooth on SD model.
-But the proposed technique is generic and can be applicable to any T2I model.
+However, current text and image-based conditioning in these models do not capture sufficient subject details.
+For ease of experimentation, we demonstrate our HyperDreamBooth on the SD model, given its relatively small size.
+Yet, the proposed technique is generic and applicable to any T2I model.

-\paragraph{Personalization of Generative Models} Given one or few subject images, the aim of personalized generation is to generate images of that particular subject in various contexts.
-Earlier works in this space use GANs to edit a given subject image into new contexts.
-Pivotal tuning~\cite{roich2022pivotal} proposes to finetune a GAN with an inverted latent code.
-The work of~\cite{nitzan2022mystyle} proposes to finetune StyleGAN using around 100 face images to obtain a personalized generative prior.
-Casanova et al.~\cite{casanova2021instance} proposes to condition a GAN using an input image to generate variations of that input image.
-All these GAN based techniques suffer from either poor subject fidelity or a lack of context diversity in the generated images.
+\paragraph{Personalization of Generative Models} Personalized generation aims to create varied images of a specific subject from one or a few reference images.
+Earlier approaches utilized GANs to manipulate subject images into new contexts.
+Pivotal tuning~\cite{roich2022pivotal} fine-tunes GANs with inverted latent codes, while~\cite{nitzan2022mystyle} fine-tunes StyleGAN with around 100 images for a personalized generative prior.
+Casanova et al.~\cite{casanova2021instance} condition a GAN with an input image to produce variations.
+However, these GAN-based techniques often lack subject fidelity or diverse context in generated images.

-HyperNetworks were introduced as an idea of using an auxiliary neural network to predict network weights in order to change the functioning of a specific neural network~\cite{ha2016hypernetworks}.
-Since then, they have been used for tasks in image generation that are close to personalization, such as inversion for StyleGAN~\cite{alaluf2022hyperstyle}, similar to work that seeks to invert the latent code of an image in order to edit that image in the GAN latent space~\cite{alaluf2021restyle}.